-Another example I can share with you is our Consulting Success System course.
+Another example I can share with you is our Momentum program.
 People from all over the world have bought it.
 The ones that have share their feedback with us and we’ve received a lot of praise for it.

 It’s helped many people build more successful consulting businesses.
 They gain more confidence, have the tools and knowledge to increase their fees and work more effectively with their clients.

-Nevertheless, I’m troubled when I think about how many people want to buy the Consulting Success System but hold off because they can’t get past the investment they need to make (even though we’ve priced it to be VERY affordable).
+Nevertheless, I’m troubled when I think about how many people want to buy the Momentum program but hold off because they can’t get past the investment they need to make.
 What I mean is they don’t think about the potential ROI they’ll get out of it.

 If they billed just one more hour from a client, or landed a single project, or began working more efficiently …

-Even a single one of those would give them a great ROI for their investment in the course.
+Even a single one of those would give them a great ROI for their investment.